oracle/cloud-native-devops-workshop/apm/README.md

 ### Steps ###

 #### Complete the springboot-sample tutorial ####
-Complete the [springboot-sample tutorial](../springboot-sample/) to set up a continuous delivery pipeline from source control to ACCS deployment
+Complete the [springboot-sample tutorial](../springboot-sample/) to set up a continuous delivery pipeline from source control to ACCS deployment for our sample application.

 #### Prepare Notes ####
 There will be a number of keys, urls, and URI strings that you will need to keep track of across the setup process.
 To keep this clear in your head, create a Snippet (in a separate browser window/tab) or a text file with the following template, which we will fill in as we go along.